 Many industries and professions saw downturns in 2020 due to COVID-19, but SEO careers continue to excel, despite the naysayers claiming it is dead.

 Why You Should Invest in SEO

-Given the trends above, the return on investment for those who do SEO well and the following stats Google announced in March of 2021, continuing to invest is a no-brainer:
+Given the trends above, the return on investment for those who do SEO well and the following stats Google announced in 2021, continuing to invest is a no-brainer:

 - On average, local results in Search drive more than four billion connections for businesses every month.

 - This includes more than two billion visits to websites as well as connections like phone calls, directions, ordering food and making reservations.

 - Each month, Google Search connects people with more than 120 million businesses that don’t have a website.

 - Google sends billions of visits to websites every day, and the traffic Google sent to the open web has increased every year since Google Search was first created.

 - Google Search results page, which used to show 10 blue links, now shows an average of 26 links to websites on a single search results page on mobile (more opportunity for users to click).